-NICC Scholarships: Scholarships are offered and awarded each academic year.
-To be eligible for most scholarships, students will need to apply online through MyCampus by the priority deadline, April 1, 2018 at www.nicc.edu/scholarships lowa Vocational Rehabilitation Services: This is an agency program that assists individuals with disabilities in achieving their employment goals.
+Scholarships are offered and awarded each academic year.
+Students need to submit only one NICC Scholarship Application per school year.
+The priority deadline is April 1 for the next school year but applications will also be reviewed in July, October and January.
+Apply online at www.nicc.edu/scholarships lowa Vocational Rehabilitation Services: This is an agency program that assists individuals with disabilities in achieving their employment goals.
 Vocational counseling, job training and placement assistance are some of the services available to eligible individuals.
 Financial assistance may be available for vocational or academic training.
 Consultation in accessing accommodations or assistive technology is available, as is referral to a Vocational Rehabilitation office.